DynamicTimeWarping/DynamicTimeWarping.github.io/docs/index.md

 [`scipy.spatial.distance.cdist`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html) (Python) functions.

-### Languages

- *  R: in the [dtw package](http://cran.r-project.org/web/packages/dtw/index.html) on CRAN
- *  Python: as the [`dtw-python`](https://pypi.org/project/dtw-python/) pip package

-Both are available for all major platforms and regularly tested and built via continuous integration.

 ### Documentation

 The best place to learn how to use the package (and a hopefully a good deal of background on DTW) is the companion paper [Computing and Visualizing Dynamic Time Warping Alignments in R: The dtw Package](http://www.jstatsoft.org/v31/i07/), which the Journal of Statistical Software makes available for free.
+It includes detailed instructions and extensive background on things like multivariate matching, open-end variants for real-time use, interplay between recursion types and length normalization, history, etc.

-To have a look at how the package is used in domains ranging from bioinformatics to chemistry to data mining, have a look at the list of [citing papers](http://scholar.google.it/scholar?oi=bibs&hl=it&cites=5151555337428350289).
+To have a look at how the **dtw** package is used in domains ranging from bioinformatics to chemistry to data mining, have a look at the list of [citing papers](http://scholar.google.it/scholar?oi=bibs&hl=it&cites=5151555337428350289).

 The [R](r.md) and [Python](python.md) pages contain links to programming language-specific documentation.

+**Note**: **R** is the prime environment for the DTW suite.
+Python's docstrings and the API below are generated automatically for the sake of consistency and maintainability, and may not be as pretty.

 ### Quickstart